 Greater Huddersfield GP contact details are here .)
 Or – before midnight on Wednesday May 8th -you can sign the ck999 letter (below) that we are sending to each of the GP practices in Calderdale, Greater Huddersfield and North Kirklees.
 Just add your name in the comments box at the bottom of this page

-And if you’d like more info, please scroll down past the end of the letter, to the section “Bit of background’.
+The Morning Star supports our campaign.
+For more info about the reasons for this campaign, please scroll down past the end of the letter, to the section “Bit of background’.
 There’s also a downloadable individual letter here that you can amend as you see fit and give to your GP.

 Open letter to GPs: Please don’t sign up to the Primary Care Network contract

 We are writing to ask you not to sign up to the new GP Primary Care Network contract.

 Realistically, we know there’s little chance of that, because vital new money is attached to the contract – after years of damaging underfunding of GP practices.

 But the GP Primary Care Network contract requires the extra money to be spent in ways that will wreck your trusted relationship with us – your patients.

 And your GP practice will have little or no control over how the money is spent, since the Primary Care Network contract holder will decide on this.

 14 Primary Care Networks are already being set up in Calderdale and Kirklees, in order to cut costs by delivering NHS and social care services through the so-called “Care Closer To Home” scheme.